caorachel/Nteflix-demo/README.md

 # Netflix-demo

 This demo is a take-home challenge for Apple contractor position.
-It contains four components: App, Section, MovieCard and Button respectively.
+It contains four components: App, Section, MovieCard respectively.
 The Components structure simply is shown as below

 ![Demo pipeline](/Netlifx%20Demo%20pipeline.png)